albertofrizzera/VT-RSBS/README.md

 This project aims at developing a platform for benchmarking of vision-language models in the remote sensing scenario.

 ### DISCLAIMER
 There is no restriction on the model type.
-The only requirement is that the model obey to three things:
+The only requirement is providing these three things:
-1. Provide a preprocess function to preprocess the images.
+1. A function to load the model.
+This function must return three callables: model, textprocessor, imageprocessor.
-2. Have an "encode_image" function, which takes a list of images and produces a list of embeddings.
-The images are supposed to be already preprocessed.
-3. Have a preprocess_text function to preprocess the text.
-4. Have an "encode_text" function, which takes a list of texts and produces a list of embeddings.
-The texts are supposed to be already preprocessed.
+- The model is the model itself.
+- Textprocessor is a function that takes in input a list of strings and tokenize them, producing in output a tensor of indices of size BxL (tensors padded at the maximum length).
+- Imageprocessor is a function that takes in input a single PIL Image and apply transformations on it, producing in output a tensor of size CxHxW.

+2. A function to produce text embeddings.
+This function takes in input the model, the texts (list of strings), and the device.
+It then preprocess the text with textprocessor and produce embeddings with the model.
+It returns the embeddings, a tensor of shape BxD, where D is the embedding dimension.

+3. A function to produce image embeddings.
+This function takes in input the model, the images (list of PIL.Image objects), and the device.
+It then preprocess the images with imageprocessor and produce embeddings with the model.
+It returns the embeddings, a tensor of shape BxD, where D is the embedding dimension.

+You can find some examples of the implementation of these functions in ```utils.py```.
+Specifically, functions to load remoteCLIP, georsCLIP, CLIPrsicdv2 and openaiCLIP have been implemented.

+Then modify the beginning of the module ```run_eval.py``` by importing your custom functions, and replacing them after "load_function", "encode_text_fn" and "encode_image_fn" and run the evaluation.

 ## Installation
 1. Create a conda environment following the instructions contained in ```environment.txt``` or using ```requirements.txt```.
 2. Adjust the environmental variables of the dataset in ```.env``` in order to properly locate the datasets.